chokevin8/chokevin8.github.io/_projects/1_project.md

     </div>
 </div>

+As seen in the first image, we can see that the IHC stains get properly converted to H&E as well.
+The second image shows local features being preserved during the stain conversion as well.
+With this DDPM sampling process, unlike GANs, we can also generate an interpolated image between two domains, if necessary for other uses.

-The confusion matrix and F-1 score is a work-in-progress since DDPM sampling is quite slow.
+The F-1 score and FID to evaluate the performance of the two models are a work-in-progress since DDPM sampling is quite slow.
 For the unstained-to-H&E virtual staining project, the model is still being trained, the image in the project motivation was just some image sampled from an intermediate checkpoint.
 As stated above, more updates will be posted here in the near future.

 ***Note that more technical details/explanations and further results are omitted on purpose as I focus on motivation/personal comments in introducing the project.
 More technical details will be shown in the technical powerpoint presentation (PPT).***

 ---